MicrosoftDocs/memdocs/memdocs/configmgr/sum/plan-design/prerequisites-for-software-updates.md

 > [!NOTE]
 >
-> - When you have multiple software update points at a site, ensure that they're all running the same version of WSUS.
+> - On October 10th, 2023, Windows Server 2012 and Windows Server 2012 R2 entered the Extended Support Updates phase.
+Microsoft will no longer provide support for Configuration Manager site servers or roles installed to these Operating Systems.
+For more information, see **[Extended Security Updates and Configuration Manager](/mem/configmgr/core/plan-design/configs/supported-operating-systems-for-clients-and-devices)**.
 >
 > - Starting March 28, 2023, on-premises Windows 11, version 22H2 devices will receive quality updates via the Unified Update Platform (UUP).
-The 2023-02 cumulative update is a must.
+The 2023-02 cumulative update is required for UUP to work.
 If you're unable to install these updates, you can [manually add the required MIME types for UUP](/windows-server/administration/windows-server-update-services/plan/plan-your-wsus-deployment#manually-add-the-required-mime-types-for-uup) to the WSUS server.
+If you encounter a `Cannot add duplicate collection entry of type 'mimeMap'` error, see [Cannot add duplicate collection entry of type mimeMap](/windows-server/administration/windows-server-update-services/manage/wsus-messages-and-troubleshooting-tips#cannot-add-duplicate-collection-entry-of-type-mimemap).
 >
-> - On October 10th, 2023, Windows Server 2012 and Windows Server 2012 R2 entered the Extended Support Updates phase.
-Microsoft will no longer provide support for Configuration Manager site servers or roles installed to these Operating Systems.
-For more information, see [Extended Security Updates and Configuration Manager](supported-operating-systems-for-clients-and-devices.md#bkmk_ESU).### WSUS Administration Console
+> - When you have multiple software update points at a site, ensure that they're all running the same version of WSUS.

+### WSUS Administration Console

 The WSUS Administration Console is required on the Configuration Manager site server when the software update point is on a remote site system server and WSUS isn't already installed on the site server.

 > [!IMPORTANT]